Biosolids

 The heat generated from the combustion engine can then be used to warm the digester and improve its efficiency.

 We already use cogeneration at a number of facilities.
-We're looking to increase our cogeneration capacity at Bondi, Malabar and North Head.
+We recently installed new cogeneration at our St Marys Water Resource Recovery Facility and increased our cogeneration capacity at the Malabar Water Resource Recovery Facility.

 Co-digestion takes liquid organic waste from restaurants and other sources and combines it with solids from the wastewater system.
 This mix is then digested to produce methane gas and biosolids.

-In late 2011, we began exploring the possibilities of co-digestion and the benefits of treating organic waste as a resource at Cronulla Water Resource Recovery Facility.
+In 2011, we began exploring the possibilities of co-digestion and the benefits of treating organic waste as a resource at the Cronulla Water Resource Recovery Facility.

-This work is still in the early stages, but it's producing some impressive results with a lot of promise for the future.
+This work is producing some impressive results with a lot of promise for the future.

 In 2020, we worked with Australian Native Landscapes to build a garden at our education centre within Penrith Water Resource Recovery Facility.